Zahir al-Umar: Capture of Nazareth and conflict with Nablus

+(Jezreel Valley), making it a frontier of conflict with the local strongmen of the Jenin and Nablus areas.
 Nazareth, a mostly Christian town, came under Zahir's control by the end of 1740, following his capture of Safed.
 Philipp contends the extension of Zahir's rule southward toward Nazareth and the neighboring Marj Ibn Amer, the wide plain between the Galilee and Jabal Nablus through which the Damascus–Nablus trade routes passed, was a drawn-out process and the precise dating of the associated events is unclear.
 Although it administratively belonged to the Sidon Eyalet, Nazareth was controlled by the rural chiefs of Nablus Sanjak, a district of the Damascus Eyalet.
 The town was the residence of Zahir's first, Damascene wife and the hometown of his second wife.
 Through these connections, he forged good ties with its residents.
 They preferred Zahir, who had a reputation for religious tolerance, over the chiefs and merchants of Nablus, who they viewed as oppressive or extortionary.

 The dominant clans of Jabal Nablus, especially the Jarrar family, challenged Zahir's advance, recruiting the Saqr as allies.
 By then, the Saqr had become hostile toward Zahir, their ostensible junior partner, for stemming their raids against the peasants in his territories.
 Probably sometime after 1738, Zahir, backed by his kinsmen, Maghrebi mercenaries, and the residents of Nazareth, routed the Jarrar–Saqr coalition at the Marj Ibn Amer village of al-Rawda, near al-Mansi.
 Following his victory, Zahir called for reinforcements from the people of his domains to subdue Jabal Nablus.
 Among them were many residents of Nazareth, including Christian women who supplied the troops with food and water.
 Zahir's forces pursued the Jarrars to their throne village of Sanur, but withdrew after failing to capture its fortress.
 The defeat marked the limit of Zahir's influence south of Marj Ibn Amer and confirmed the Jarrars as the dominant force of Jabal Nablus over their rivals, the Tuqans.
 While the Jarrars and Zahir eventually concluded a truce, the former continued to mobilize the clans of Jabal Nablus to prevent Zahir's southward expansion.